tytydraco/yessleep/out/Youve_Never_Looked_Lovelier.md

 Inside, it is always the same: Lucy standing on her tippy-toes, using the mirror above the sink to apply lipstick.

-She turns to face me, growing more decayed with each passing night.
+She turns to face me, growing more decayed with each passing day.
 "Mommy!"
 She digs the lipstick at herself, claws at her tiny little face.
 "I'm sorry I'm not more pretty," she says.
 "I'm so sorry, mommy!"

 Last night was the worst; the smell of a slaughterhouse.
 My daughter's rotten face, colorless, with bits of dry patches forming where the skin has deteriorate away from the bone.
 Wearing that pageant red lipstick, dressed in the gaudy pageant gown I had hand-sewn for her just a few weeks back.
 Red as the lipstick, with black frills as accents.